Donovan Mitchell NBA Preview vs. the Wizards

 Donovan Mitchell Insights vs. the Wizards

-- This season, Mitchell has made 9.8 shots from the floor per game, which accounts for 16.9% of his team's total makes.
+- This season, Mitchell has made 9.6 shots per game, which accounts for 16.7% of his team's total makes.

-- He's taken 8.9 threes per game, or 18.1% of his team's shots from beyond the arc this season.
+- Mitchell is averaging 8.9 three-point field goal attempts per game this season, which is 18.2% of his team's tries from beyond the arc.

-- Mitchell's Cavaliers average 100.9 possessions per game, which ranks 22nd among NBA teams, while the Wizards have a middling offense in terms of tempo, ranking 16th with 105.5 possessions per contest.
+- Mitchell's opponents, the Wizards, have a middling offensive tempo, ranking 15th in the NBA with 105.4 possessions per game, while his Cavaliers rank 20th in possessions per game with 100.9.

-- Defensively, the Wizards are ranked last in the NBA, allowing 126.2 points per contest.
+- The Wizards allow 126.6 points per contest, worst in the league.

-- The Wizards are the worst team in the NBA, conceding 49.7 rebounds per game.
+- Allowing 50 rebounds per contest, the Wizards are the worst squad in the league.

-- In terms of assists, the Wizards are last in the NBA, allowing 30.3 per game.
+- Conceding 30.5 assists per game, the Wizards are the worst squad in the NBA.

-- Allowing 13.1 made 3-pointers per contest, the Wizards are the 16th-ranked team in the league.
+- Looking at 3-pointers, the Wizards are ranked 18th in the NBA, giving up 13.3 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!